rtamalin/scc-hypervisor-collector/doc/man/scc-hypervisor-collector.1.md

 ## TLS/SSL CERTIFICATES

-The **virtual-host-gatherer(1)** framework doesn't currently permit the specification of certs that can be used to validate connections to the specified hypervisors.

-As such any certs that may be needed to securely connect to the specified hypervisors will need to be registered with the system certificate stores.
+The **virtual-host-gatherer(1)** framework only supports certs that are registered with the system certificate stores.
 See **update-ca-certificates(8)** for details.

-# SYSTEMD INTEGRATION

-The **scc-hypervisor-collector** package, when installed, automatically creates the **scchvc** restricted service account, if it doesn't already exist, with a home directory of **/var/lib/scchvc**.

-Additionally two **systemd(1)** units are also installed:

-* **scc-hypervisor-collector.service(8)** runs the **scc-hypervisor-collector**
-  as the **scchvc** user if a valid configuration has been specified in the **scchvc** user account.

-* **scc-hypervisor-collector.timer(8)** triggers the
-  **scc-hypervisor-collector.service(8)** unit to be run on a daily basis by default.
+## SSH KEYS

+For any **Libvirt** hypervisors that are specified with a **qemu+ssh** type URI, appropriate SSH keys that support passwordless SSH access to the target hypervisor node, must be available in the **~/.ssh/** directory.

+See **ssh-keygen(1)** for more details on how to generate appropriate SSH keys if needed, and **ssh(1)** for the appropriate permissions for the **~/.ssh/** directory and any keys stored there.

 # CONFIGURATION SETTINGS

 Configuration settings are specified in YAML format and must contain:

+**backends**
-* a list of hypervisor **backends** from which to retrieve relevant details
+: a list of hypervisor backends from which to retrieve relevant details

+**credentials**
-* a collection of **credentials** that will be used to upload the collected details to the SUSE Customer Center.
+: a collection of credentials that will be used to upload the collected details to the SUSE Customer Center.

 See **scc-hypervisor-collector(5)** for details about the possible configuration settings.

 ## CONFIGURATION MANAGEMENT

-The configuration settings can be specified in a single YAML file, or as a set of YAML files whose content will be merged together in lexical sort order.
+The configuration settings, which must be in YAML format, can be specified as:

+* a single config file via the **--config** option.
+* a directory containing a set of YAML files (with **.yaml** or **.yml** suffixes) via the **-config-dir** option.

+If a configuration directory is specified then any YAML files found under that directory, not traversing sub-directories, with **.yaml** or **.yml** suffixes, will be processed in lexical sort order, merging their contents together.

+If a configuration file was specified, it's contents will be processed last and merged over any existing configuration settings.

-The latter scheme allows the configuration settings to be split up into multiple files, e.g. credentials can be specified in one file, and the hypervisor backends in one or more files.
+This scheme allows for configuration settings to be split up into multiple files, e.g. credentials can be specified in one file, and the hypervisor backends in one or more files.
+Additionally specific config settings can be overriden by an explicitly specified config file.

 When splitting the hypervisor backend details among multiple files, the **backends** lists in each file will be merged together to form